• Skip to primary navigation

 Bring a taste of New Orleans right to your kitchen with this Beignet Recipe—a Southern classic perfect for breakfast or dessert.

-Fluffy, golden-brown fried donuts topped with powdered sugar, served on a white plate with a cup of coffee, perfect for breakfast or brunch.
+Golden-brown beignets dusted with powdered sugar, served on a white plate with coffee.

 Transport your taste buds to New Orleans’ French Quarter with this delightful beignet recipe.
 I love how these pillowy squares of soft, fluffy dough transform into golden brown clouds when they hit the hot oil.
 They puff up and create the perfect contrast between a delicately crisp exterior and an impossibly tender, fluffy interior that practically melts in my mouth.